Last updated on: 2023-06-02 13:22:55.

 Copying System Controller Database Backup to an External Location via webUI

 In the webUI use the System Settings -> File Utilities page and from the dropdown select configs to see the previously saved backup file.
 Here you can Import or Export, as well as Upload and Download configuration files.
-Note that the Import and Export options to transfer files requires an external HTTPS server, while the Upload and Download options will move files form your local browser.
+Note that the Import and Export options to transfer files requires an external HTTPS server, while the Upload and Download options will move files from your local browser.

-_images/image316.png _images/image415.png
+_images/image315.png _images/image415.png

 Copying System Controller Database Backup to an External Location via CLI